TallowHawk/docker-php-apache-starter/README.md

 # docker-php-apache-starter
 This is a simple docker image with apache2 and php7.2.10.
-It is designed to make development for php projects really easy
+It is designed to make development for php projects really easy.

+For an version with a mysql database click [here](https://github.com/TallowHawk/docker-php-apache-starter/tree/database/mysql).

 ## What you will need: